FOR THE PERFECT VIEW

 The thickness of the glass depends on the type of glass you choose.
 In general, the stronger the glass, the more stable and heavier the glass.
 On the other hand, there are the optical properties of picture glass in various thicknesses and the question of the weight and handling of a glass pane.

-Normal glass and white glass have a thickness of 2.5 mm at HALBE.
-PLEXIGLAS®, museum glass from Schott and Optium Museum Acrylic from True Vue are 3 mm thick.
+Normal glass and white glass have a thickness of 3 mm at HALBE.
+PLEXIGLAS®, Artglass museum glass and Optium Museum Acrylic from True Vue are 3 mm thick also.
 We have specifically selected these thicknesses as the optimum variants for your picture.

 Exceptions are the following varieties

 Optium Museum Acrylic with 3 mm

 True Vue's Optium Museum Acrylic is usually used in 3 mm thickness.
 A big advantage of this type: If you want to realize large-format "XL" applications, the material is also available in 4.5 and 6 mm thicknesses.
 For the very demanding framing of large works, this means a clear plus in stability and flatness of the picture glass.
 We will be happy to advise you.

 Laminated safety glass Artglass AR 99 Protect with approx. 4 mm